Tinka / Fintech

 I design beyond the interface

-New payment behaviour only works when the product communicates clearly at every step, especially around activation, verification, and readiness.
-Customers won't try something new if the design leaves them uncertain about whether it's working.
+New payment behaviour only works when the product communicates clearly at every step.
+Customers won't try something new if the design leaves them uncertain.

 Foundations enable growth

-Rebrands become more valuable when they are used as an opportunity to strengthen the product foundations underneath them.
-The redesign didn't just change how Tinka looked; it made the next phase of the product possible.
+The redesign didn't just change how Tinka looked: it made the next phase of the product possible.

 View next project